bszafranski/cram/docs/_build/html/_sources/what-is-cram.rst.txt

 What Is CRAM
 ============

+CRAM is a network flow model used to simulate water resources systems.
+It provides system optimization and simulation in the easy-to-use, familiar environment of Excel.

+CRAM uses priority-based assignments applied to the physical constraints of a system to properly allocate water according to past, present or future operations.
+CRAM's interface allows users to build networks that represent real systems.
+The network is then forced by hydrologic time series (flow) at a consistent time step.

 Excel CRAM networks are constructed from several types of active elements, connected by nodes.
-There are 6 types of active elements: Links, Inflows, Demands, Decrees, Return Flows and Reservoirs.
+There are 8 types of active elements: Nodes, Links, Inflows, Demands, Decrees, Reservoirs, Instream Flows, and Return Flows.

 Water enters the network through inflows.
 Like a real system, all the water that enters the system plus any change in storage at reservoirs in the system must be equal to outflows (such as through demands or links that represent river reaches that leave the study area) and losses (such as evaporation or losses to groundwater.)
 Excel CRAM automatically enforces mass balance.